 • Recover - The "recover" function requires the development and implementation of appropriate activities to maintain plans for resilience and to restore any capabilities or services that were impaired because of a cybersecurity event.
-The "recover" function supports timely recovery to normal operations to reduce the impact from an information security event.

-The five functions (identify, protect, detect, respond, and recover) of the Cybersecurity Framework provide agencies with the structure and guidance to improve their information security program by using an effective risk management strategy to govern and protect their environment.
-Furthermore, these functions require the use of risk management processes to enable organizations to inform and prioritize decisions regarding information security.
-The five functions support recurring risk assessments and validation of business drivers to help agencies implement the necessary information security activities that reflect desired outcomes.
+The five (5) functions (identify, protect, detect, respond, and recover) of the Cybersecurity Framework provide agencies with the structure and guidance to improve their information security program by using an effective risk management strategy to govern and protect their environment.
+Furthermore, the five (5) functions support recurring risk assessments and validation of business drivers to help agencies implement the necessary information security activities that reflect desired outcomes.
 Each function places reliance on the development of those preceding it.
 For example, an organization cannot protect its IT environment correctly without first identifying its key information systems and the risks faced by each.
 Moreover, an organization cannot respond to cybersecurity events if it has not first implemented proper measures to detect them.